Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 • ASLR, PIE, NX, Full RELRO, IBT, SHSTK enabled

-This threat model reflects modern post-mitigation exploitation scenarios where information disclosure is unavailable but partial corruption remains possible.
+This threat model reflects modern post-mitigation exploitation scenarios where disclosure is unavailable but partial corruption remains possible.

 2. ret2dlresolve — The Underlying Invariant